GetLinkfire/API.TestAssigment/README.md

 #### Domain (predefined):
 - Name (required, max length: 255)

-### Acceptance criterias (validation)
+### Acceptance criterions (validation)

 link creation:
 - argument exception should be thrown in case if combination of *domain/code* is used.
 Also if it is conflict with reserved *domain/code*. **Reserved shortlinks** are all possible combinations for current shortlink plus 2 symbols or changed 2 last symbols, ie. for shortlink *domain/code* - *domain/co{+2 symbols}* should be reserved, as well as *domain/code{+2 symbols}*
-- misic destinations with unexisting media services should not be saved
+- music destinations with nonexisting media services should not be saved

 link updation:
 - if domain or code were changed same validation should be applied
 - update of MediaType should not be supported
-- if link is not active or not exists exeption should be thrown
+- if link is not active or not exists exception should be thrown
-- misic destinations with unexisting media services should not be saved
+- music destinations with nonexisting media services should not be saved
 - ExternalId for ticket destinations should not be updatable

 link deletion:
-- link should not be phisically removed, but shortlink should be available for other link
+- link should not be physically removed, but shortlink should be available for other link
 - link files should be moved to *domain/{linkId}*
 - if trying to remove inactive link exception should be thrown